 Do your New Zealand based adult children need assistance?

-There are a lot of caveats in this one, but if this idea rings true with you then we recommend you discuss the details with us.
+There are a lot of caveats in this one, but if this idea rings true with you, then we recommend you discuss the details with us.
 A trust can be an excellent avenue to distribute financial or other assistance to your children.
-By engaging a lawyer at Morrison Kent we can also assist you with relationship property protection for your investments, such as if you’ve gifted money to your child.
+By engaging a lawyer at Morrison Kent, we can also assist you with relationship property protection for your investments, such as if you’ve gifted money to your child.

 Are you a blended family?

 Life is often complicated.
-Your trust can help to simplify your relationships by putting financial considerations to one side and letting you focus on the important things.
+Your trust can help to simplify your relationships by putting financial considerations to one side and letting you focus on the essential things.
 Having a trust allows you to have a detailed and honest brief to your trustees about how your assets will be managed and to distribute your wealth once you are gone.
 That responsibility is passed onto your trustees to deal with each person in a fair and unbiased way.

 We recommend you get your Trust Deed out, dust it off and take a serious look at how it’s written and what it can do for you.
 Let’s discuss whether your trust is the best protection for you and your family.
 We’ll give you honest advice on your options for the future of your family’s assets.